microsoft/react-native-code-push/README.md

 * __installMode__ *(CodePush.InstallMode)* - Indicates when you would like to "install" the update after downloading it, which includes reloading the JS bundle in order for any changes to take affect.
 Defaults to `CodePush.InstallMode.ON_NEXT_RESTART`.
 Refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.

-* __updateDialog__ *(UpdateDialogOptions)* - An "options" object used to determine whether a confirmation dialog should be displayed to the end-user when an update is available, and if so, what strings to use.
+* __updateDialog__ *(UpdateDialogOptions)* - An "options" object used to determine whether a confirmation dialog should be displayed to the end user when an update is available, and if so, what strings to use.
 Defaults to `null`, which has the effect of disabling the dialog completely.
 Setting this to any truthy value will enable the dialog with the default strings, and passing an object to this parameter allows enabling the dialog as well as overriding one or more of the default strings.
 The following list represents the available options and their defaults:
-    * __appendReleaseDescription__ *(Boolean)* - Indicates whether you would like to append the description of an available release to the notification message which is displayed to the end-user.
+    * __appendReleaseDescription__ *(Boolean)* - Indicates whether you would like to append the description of an available release to the notification message which is displayed to the end user.
 Defaults to `false`.

-    * __descriptionPrefix__ *(String)* - Indicates the string you would like to prefix the release description with, if any, when displaying the update notification to the end-user.
+    * __descriptionPrefix__ *(String)* - Indicates the string you would like to prefix the release description with, if any, when displaying the update notification to the end user.
 Defaults to `" Description: "`

-    * __mandatoryContinueButtonLabel__ *(String)* - The text to use for the button the end-user must press in order to install a mandatory update.
+    * __mandatoryContinueButtonLabel__ *(String)* - The text to use for the button the end user must press in order to install a mandatory update.
 Defaults to `"Continue"`.

     * __mandatoryUpdateMessage__ *(String)* - The text used as the body of an update notification, when the update is specified as mandatory.
 Defaults to `"An update is available that must be installed."`.

-    * __optionalIgnoreButtonLabel__ *(String)* - The text to use for the button the end-user can press in order to ignore an optional update that is available.
+    * __optionalIgnoreButtonLabel__ *(String)* - The text to use for the button the end user can press in order to ignore an optional update that is available.
 Defaults to `"Ignore"`.

-    * __optionalInstallButtonLabel__ *(String)* - The text to use for the button the end-user can press in order to install an optional update.
+    * __optionalInstallButtonLabel__ *(String)* - The text to use for the button the end user can press in order to install an optional update.
 Defaults to `"Install"`.

     * __optionalUpdateMessage__ *(String)* - The text used as the body of an update notification, when the update is optional.
 Defaults to `"An update is available.
 Would you like to install it?"`.

-    * __title__ *(String)* - The text used as the header of an update notification that is displayed to the end-user.
+    * __title__ *(String)* - The text used as the header of an update notification that is displayed to the end user.
 Defaults to `"Update available"`.

 Example Usage: